Here's a little of what we're focused on

 It’s no secret that there is an underrepresentation of females in the real estate industry, and we are actively working to achieve 40:40:20 gender balance across all levels of our organisation.

-We have extended and broadened our Principal Partnership with the Waratahs Women's Team for a further five seasons following a successful 2022.
+We've extended and broadened our Principal Partnership with the Waratahs Women's Team for a further five seasons following a successful 2022.
 This support is not only for the Super W Team, but also the Opens Women's Sevens team, U17 Girls Seven's team, the Women's Senior Academy and the Girls Gen Blue U18 Academy.

 |